srph/angularjs-structure-styleguide/README.md

 Let ```controller``` just handle the main data (from whatever source, ajax or whatever), then since the ```view``` get data from the controller and *instantiate* or create directives through the markup, we pass on the data from the controller to the directives.

-This makes allow us to predict what the fuck is going on with the app.
+This makes allow us to predict the app.
 Personally, this is pretty shit, hard to predict, and hard to understand:

 ```js
 'use strict';